mohamedsobhi777/COMP4971C---Independent-Study-Project/README.md

 The project focuses on synthizing digital artwork using machine learning generative models.
 A collection of 1000 are created based on a dataset of popular NFTs using the VQGAN+CLIP model pre-trained on the wikiart16384 dataset.

-The best 100 artworks judging by some [objective characteristics of good art](https://bueskenart.com/characteristics-of-good-art/) will be soon listed for as NFTs on [my rarible profile](https://rarible.com/mohamed-sobhy)
+The best 100 artworks judging by some [objective characteristics of good art](https://bueskenart.com/characteristics-of-good-art/) will be soon listed for sale as NFTs on [my rarible profile](https://rarible.com/mohamed-sobhy)

 ### Example Images